eliminaterabies/egfR0/mm_plot.md

 Got interrupted and did not share this with Katie

-We have current pictures for different parameter sets;
+We have current pictures for different parameter sets; the parameters are reported in the pictures below, and can be viewed in corresponding R files

+base

+softClimb

+softDecline

+lowPeaks